CShatto99/Resume-Projects/README.md

 For every datapoint in the input file:

-* Add the gas price of the current datapoint to the yearly total and keep track of the number of days in the year until the year changes.
+* Add the price of gas to the yearly sum and keep track of the number of days in the year until the year changes.
-* Insert the average gas price to the output array when the year changes.
-* If the year increments, reset the yearly total and number of days in the year.
+* Insert the average gas price to the output array, reset the yearly sum and number of days in the year when the year changes.
 * Display the output array when the loop exits.

+![AvgYearlyPrice[(AverageYearlyPriceImage.png)